 Cuicamaxochitl (MH517v)

-This simplex glyph for the personal name Cuicamaxochitl (here, attested as male) shows a hand [ma(itl)] holding a flower (xochitl) fan that was apparently used while singing (cuica)) and dancing.
-The hand is painted a flesh tone. and the fan (shown in a frontal view but slightly cut off because the page is eroded) has some red coloring (really a pinkish or purple, but probably intending red).
+This simplex glyph for the personal name Cuicamaxochitl (perhaps "He Sings of Hand-held Flowers," attested here as a man's name) shows a hand (maitl) holding a flower (xochitl) fan that was apparently used while singing (cuica) and dancing.
+The hand is painted a flesh tone.
+The fan (shown in a frontal view but slightly cut off because the page is eroded) has some red coloring (really a pinkish or purple, but probably intending red).
 The flowers on the fan are arranged in concentric circles, emanating out for the center.
 It is the central circle that has the red coloring.
 A probably wooden stick runs partly up the middle of the fan, and the hand grabs onto this stick.
-The song (Cuica-) part of the name is not shown visually, but perhaps this fan was held while singing and dancing.
+The song (Cuica-) part of the name is not shown visually, but perhaps this fan offers the semantic value for singing.

 Stephanie Wood